wrktg/scaleup/README.md

-# ScaleUp Framework
+# ScaleUp API for WordPress Web Apps

-ScaleUp is a WordPress-ish developer centric framework for building things with WordPress.
-Its designed to allow developers to create reusable functionality that is portable and easily customisable.
-These features can be packaged as plugins or included in theme's functions.php file.
+ScaleUp is framework for building web apps on WordPress.
+The goal of this framework is to provide an easy to use and remember API that allows developers to programatically build custom applications and large sites.

 ## Features